-Term: ongoing as ex officio member Email: firstname.lastname@example.org campus phone: x3511
+Term: ongoing as ex officio member Email: firstname.lastname@example.org campus phone: x3132

-Peter Loedel is a Professor and Chair in the Department of Political Sciences within the College of Business and Public Affairs at WCU.
+Peter Loedel is currently the Director of the Center for International Programs and a Professor in the Department of Political Sciences within the College of Sciences and Mathematics at WCU.
 He was a double major as an undergraduate getting a B.A. in Political Science/International Studies and German Studies from the University of California, Santa Barbara.
 He also has both his M.A. and Ph.D. in Political Science from the University of California, Santa Barbara.
 Peter played soccer, tennis and water polo in high school and continued to play water polo while at Palomar Community College.
 He has extensive coaching experience in youth sports.
 Peter feels that WCU student-athletes are some of the best students he has in the classroom and wants to maintain the balance between academics and athletics.
 Peter is one of six faculty representatives on the board.

 Ed Matejkovic was named Director of Athletics at WCU in 1995.
 A 1969 graduate of WCU, Ed spent his previous 12 years at SUNY Brockport, a Division III school where he held the dual role of athletics director and head football coach.
 He has served president of the PSAC Executive Committee for four years and continues to serve the PSAC on numerous other committees.
 Ed is the current past-president of the Division 2 Athletic Director's Association, a chapter of the National Association of Collegiate Directors of Athletics (NACDA). ).
 He was recently appointed to the NACDA Executive Board for a three year term.
 He was named the Northeast Region Division II Athletic Director of the Year by NACDA in June 2009.
 He is also a member of the ECAC Board of Directors, the ECAC Finance Committee and the ECAC Membership Committee.
 He served as president of the ECAC during 2002-03.
 In addition, Ed served on the NCAA Student Athlete Reinstatement Committee, the NCAA Division II East Region men’s basketball championship selection committee and has served on the NCAA Football Task Force – a committee reviewing scholarship allocations in the sport.
 Since his arrival back on campus both facilities and the fortunes of WCU’s athletic programs have vastly improved.
 Ed was inducted into the Brockport Athletics Hall of Fame and was selected to the Temple University "Gallery of Success."
 He earned both his B.S. and M.Ed in Physical Education from WCU, and his Ed.D.
 (Sports Administration/Athletic Facility Management) from Temple University.
 Ed holds one of two ex officio positions on the board.